-- Information collated from all teaching staff who teach students with SEND status - Information collated from form tutors and pastoral team responsible for the students with SEND status - Current rate of progress for all subjects acquired - Information from parents of students with SEND status sought

-- Information from students with SEND status sought- what is working well/what needs to be done differently - Any outside specialist assessments requested where appropriate (i.e. Educational Psychology, NELFT, Behaviour Support Service, Speech and Language) - Current Provision Map for all students with SEND status reviewed what has been tried already and what was the impact of this intervention?
+- Information collated from all teaching staff who teach students with SEND - Information collated from fleet Captains and Pastoral Team responsible for the students with SEND - Current rate of progress for all subjects acquired - Information is sought from parents of students with SEND - Information is sought from students with SEND what is working well/what needs to be done differently - Any outside specialist assessments are requested where appropriate (i.e. Educational Psychology, NELFT, Behaviour Support Service, Speech and Language) - Current Provision Map for all students with SEND reviewed what has been tried already and what was the impact of this intervention?